Minimizing False-Positive Attributions in Explanations of Non-Linear Models: Conclusion

 \section{Conclusion}

-This paper presents PatternLocal, a data-driven model-agnostic XAI method that improves local explanations by reducing false-positive attributions caused by suppressor variables.
-By transforming standard local surrogate outputs into more reliable feature attributions, PatternLocal enhances interpretability without retraining the underlying model.
-Across two benchmarks, XAI-TRIS and an artificial lesion MRI dataset, PatternLocal consistently outperforms existing methods, offering clearer, more trustworthy explanations, especially in challenging scenarios with misleading noise.
+This paper presents \emph{PatternLocal}, a data-driven, model-agnostic XAI method that improves local explanations by reducing false-positive attributions caused by suppressor variables.
+By transforming standard local surrogate outputs into more reliable feature attributions, {PatternLocal} enhances interpretability without retraining the underlying model.
+Across three datasets, including XAI-TRIS, artificial lesion MRI, and EEG motor imagery, {PatternLocal} consistently outperforms existing methods, providing more precise and trustworthy explanations, particularly in challenging scenarios with misleading noise.